doubleangels/NextDNSManager/README.md

 | ---------------- | ------------- | -------------- | ------------- |
 | **Availability** | A few minutes | A few minutes  | Up to 14 days |

-F-Droid takes much longer than any of the other methods because they have a human involved in the process, each app is signed by a human on a computer that is airgapped (not connected to the internet).
+F-Droid takes much longer than any of the other methods because they have a human involved in the process, each app is signed by a human on a computer that is air-gapped (not connected to the internet).

 ## Google Play Store